cove86/Piggy-Bank/README.md

 auth.py contains all of the logic for registering and logging in a user, it also contains a login_required wrapper function used to ensure only a logged in user has access to as certain page.

-bank.py contains most of the logic of the app, balance and transactions.
+bank.py contains all of the routes around the bank side of the app, there is a balance route that cotains the logic for the balance page on the website aswell as the deposit and withdraw button and functionality.
+The deposit, withdraw, enough_to_withdraw, tran_history, total functions are imported from helpers.py in order to build the logic for thius page.

 db.py contains the initialisation of the database.